 Special Consideration For Older Golfers:

 As we get older we tend to lose our Lower Body strength and power.
-We lose muscle mass in the glutes and our hips don’t fire as well as they used to, but male golfers tend to maintain our Upper Body strength for quite a long time.
+We lose muscle mass in the glutes and our hips don’t fire as well as they used to, but male golfers tend to maintain their Upper Body strength for quite a long time.
 While it is true that we lose power and strength as we age, with a carefully designed exercise program you can defy age for quite a long time.
 Just check out my article: Functional Strength and Power Training for The Senior Golfer recently published on www.mytpi.com

-click here to click to read article:
+click here to click to read the article:

 “If you can jump higher and run faster you can hit the golf ball further!” ~ Robert Yang, TPI Advisory Board, Olympic Lifting Instructor